TMA84/Sonos-Jukebox/README.md

 ### First Time Setup
 1. Open `http://localhost:8200` in your browser
 2. Click the settings button (⚙️) and enter PIN (default: 1234)
-3. Configure your Sonos speakers and Spotify credentials
+3. Configure your Sonos speakers and Spotify credentials (TuneIn Radio works automatically)
 4. Create your first client profile
 5. Add music content using the search functionality